lucamatsumoto/swipr/api/swipr/README.md

 ## Dependencies ##

+Please make sure you have the following before you get started.
-- Maven 3.6.0
+- Optional: Maven 3.6.0
-- Optional: Docker >= 19.0
+- Docker >= 19.0 (Might be difficult for Windows users but there is a way I believe) and docker-compose >= 1.24.1
 - Java 8 (Most well documented/industry standard)

 ## Getting Started ##

-We have created a Makefile to simplify the process of building and running our app.
+We are heavily relying on Docker and docker-compose to build and run our application.
+This allows us to reduce the number of dependencies we download, create database/multiple instances of applications simultaneously, and smoothen development.

-To build the app:
+To build the applicaton use

-`mvn clean install`
+`make build`

+This uses the maven dependency manager inside of the container to compile and build a jar file for the application to run.
+Whenever you want to add a library/dependency or change some code, go update the `pom.xml` file and run this command.

-To run the app:
+To run the application use

-`mvn spring-boot:run`

-To create a jar file in the targets directory

-`mvn clean package`

-If you have Docker on your system,

-Build the app
+`make run` or `make run-detached`

+This will spin up the application along with the database it is using.

+To stop the application use

-`make docker-build`
+`make stop`

-Run the app
+To view logs use

-`make docker-run`
+`make logs`

-See the docker logs
+To delete all persistent data

-`make docker-log`
+`make purge`

+## API Documentation ##

+We have set up an API Documentation service called Swagger.
+This provides a useful tool for frontend and backend developers to a) test inputs and outputs b) view documentation and c) (mainly for frontend devs) know the shape of the data.
+After starting your application, go to `http://localhost:3000/swagger-ui.html#/` to check it out!
+(It's really neat)

 ## Notes for Backend Developers ##